msyamkumar/cs220-f20-projects/lab-p1/README.md

 Now, you'll need to open something called a "terminal emulator".

 **Windows**:
-1. hit the Windows logo key on your keyboard
+1. Hit the Windows logo key on your keyboard
-2. type "powershell"
+2. Type "powershell"
-3. open "Windows PowerShell" (be careful, DO NOT choose the ones that say "ISE" or "x86")
+3. Open "Windows PowerShell" (be careful, DO NOT choose the ones that say "ISE" or "x86")

 **Mac**:
-1. open Finder
+1. Open Finder
-2. click "Applications"
+2. Click "Applications"
-3. open "Utilities"
+3. Open "Utilities"
-4. double-click Terminal.app
+4. Double-click Terminal applicaiton

 OK, now the directions are the same for Mac and Windows again.
 Type this in the terminal (replace `LAB1-PATH` with the pathname of `lab1`, as